 In the event of a conflict between ETSI TS 103 221-1 [7] and the present document, the terms of the present document shall apply.

-The LIPF and MDF2/3 shall maintain a mapping between internal interception identifiers (XIDs) and external interception identifiers (LIIDs), as defined by TS 103 221-1 [7] clause 5.1.2.
+The LIPF and MDF2/3 shall maintain a mapping between internal interception identifiers (XIDs) and external interception identifiers (LIIDs), as defined by ETSI TS 103 221-1 [7] clause 5.1.2.
 In case of multiple interceptions for a single target identifier, it is an implementation decision for the LIPF/TF whether multiple XIDs are used (i.e. a one-to-one mapping between XID and LIID is maintained) or whether the single XID is used and mapped to multiple LIIDs at the MDF2/3.
 Clauses 6 and 7 give further details for specific networks or services (e.g. minimum supported target identifier formats).

 In the event of a request issued over the interface fails, or an error is reported, the LIPF should raise an alert in the appropriate LI Operations and Management (O&M) system.
 Further procedures (e.g. retrying a failed request) are left to CSP policy to define.